-The module contents have been planned to give clear progression from Investigating psychology 1 (DE100) in the Psychology programme, from Introduction to childhood studies and child psychology (E102) in the Childhood and Youth Studies programme and Stage 1 study in Early Years.
+The module contents have been planned to give clear progression from Encountering psychology in context (D120) in the Psychology programme, or from Introduction to childhood studies and child psychology (E104) in the Childhood and Youth Studies programme and Stage 1 study in Early Years.
 It will provide content and skills development in preparation for further study at OU level 3 in all three programmes.

 A strength of the module is a rich set of audio-visual assets, most of them specially commissioned and including unique documentary materials.
 Each study week will start with an introductory audio by an eminent researcher or practitioner, introducing the week’s study theme.
 AV assets will include materials drawn from BBC archives and from the OU/BBC series Child of our Time.

 It is planned for 85% of study hours to be devoted to online and multimedia material (with the remainder for student reflection and note taking offline.)

 Although there is a printed reader that accompanies the course, the module is designed for fully online study, and students will need to have ready access to a computer and to develop competence in ICT.
 Students will be encouraged to carry out a skills audit in the first week of the module.
 Those who lack knowledge of, or confidence in, ICT will be supported in acquiring the necessary skills.
 Students will be required to make use of module and qualification websites, which will provide a repository for teaching and learning.
 Online forums will also be available, to engage students, facilitate contact with peers, share ideas and enable group discussion.